 Things like your mood, habits, relationships, wins, and lessons are separately recorded, which is a good thing to have.

 The design and binding are robust and comfortable to hold in hands mainly because of the cloth-finish.
 Opening it up will reveal a premium page that will not bleed ink to other pages and is not see-through unless you tend to hard-press your pen.

-There are a few things that are not at their “very best” but can be improved.
-Like, you cannot lay the journal flat with your daily page opened, which can sometimes be uncomfortable, or the fact that it takes longer than other journals to set-up.
+There are a few things that are not at their “very best” but that can be improved.
+Like, you cannot lay the journal flat with your daily page open, which can sometimes be uncomfortable, or the fact that it takes longer than other journals to set-up.